lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 If you have `DEPLOYMENT_PLATFORM` set to `EKS`:

 6. kubectl
 7. Terraform (needed because of limitations in the EKS CDK constructs.
-We hope to eventually unify the deployment in one IAC solution.)
+We hope to eventually unify the deployment in one IaC solution.)

 ### Installing kubectl